if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The height adjust teleporter extends the basic teleporter and allows for the y position of the user's position to be altered based on whether the teleport location is on top of another object.
+Updates the `x/y/z` position of the SDK Camera Rig with an optional screen fade.

+  > The Camera Rig can be automatically teleported to the nearest floor `y` position when utilising this teleporter.

+**Script Usage:**
+ * Place the `VRTK_HeightAdjustTeleport` script on any active scene GameObject.

+**Script Dependencies:**
+ * An optional Destination Marker (such as a Pointer) to set the destination of the teleport location.

 ### Inspector Parameters